PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

 Variable Definitions
 ^^^^^^^^^^^^^^^^^^^^

-IEGEN's uses variables for defining what code should be parsed, how target code should look like, where should output be stored etc.
+Project configuration is described through the variables.
+Using variables we define what code should be parsed, how target code should look like, where should output be stored etc.
 Let's go through variables definitions and see how they are used.
 Here is the list: